deepakhj/cadent/README.md

 Well, first you need to install go .. https://golang.org  >= 1.5.1
-And a kernel that supports SO_REUSEPORT (linux 3.9 or higher and bsd like kernels) And make sure to use VENDOR support (in golang 1.6, this is the default), go 1.7 is perfered as it's faster.
+And a kernel that supports SO_REUSEPORT (linux 3.9 or higher and bsd like kernels) And make sure to use VENDOR support (in golang 1.6, this is the default), go 1.7.x is perfered as it's better, faster, stronger.

     git clone {path to repo}